voicesauce/opensauce-python/HACKING.md

 9. XXX: A few more steps to come once the runtime framework is fleshed out.

+# Check vendored software

+There is a script in the main repository that checks where our version of `opensauce/textgrid.py` matches the one in the nltk repository.
+The reason for the script is to check if there are new changes to the nltk version that should be incorporated into our version.
+If the versions are different, that may be okay if our version is more recent.
+One should check the commit log on the nltk version to see if there are more recent changes to be pulled into our version, rather than simply relying on the `check_vendored_software` script.

 # Projects

 Check the Issue tracker and TODO.md for ideas.